zeroc-ice/ice/vsplugin/README.txt

     The extension expects the same directory layout as that of an Ice binary distribution.

-  * Enable Ice: Permit Slice identifiers with an "Ice" prefix (--ice option)

-  * Enable Tie: Generate tie classes (--tie option).
-    This property only applies to .NET projects.

-  * Enable Streaming: Generate code to support the dynamic streaming API (--stream option)
+  * Slice Compiler Options

+    Tick the correspond check boxes to add --ice, --stream, or --tie (.NET only).

+  * Preprocessor Macros: List of macro definitions passed to the Slice compiler

+    Enter preprocess macros separated by semicolons, for example, enter

+    FOO;BAR=99

+    to pass

+    -DFOO -DBAR=99

+    to the Slice compiler.

   * Slice Include Path: The list of directories to search for included Slice files (-I option)

-  * Preprocessor Macros: List of macro definitions passed to the Slice compiler

   * Ice Components: The list of Ice libraries to link with